nanobox-io/nanobox-guides/articles/ruby/rails/from-scratch.md

 ## Create a Rails project

 #### Create a Rails project folder
-Create a project folder and change into it:
+Create a project folder and change into it

 ```bash
 mkdir nanobox-rails && cd nanobox-rails